ramgorthi04/gist/recontour_planner_hints.md

 ### amz_salestraffic.amz_salestraffic_date

 #### Dataset Components:
 A collection of sales and feedback data for various Amazon seller accounts across different countries and dates.
-Here's a breakdown of the columns and what they likely represent:
+Includes the following columns:

 1. **Date**: This column indicates the specific date on which the data was recorded.
 It allows for time-series analysis and tracking trends over time.